 We arrived in Athens on a Saturday evening.
 The next morning was one of our must sees: the changing of the guard ceremony.
 While crowded, this impressive display was worthwhile.
 We spent the remainder of the day casually exploring Syntagma and Monastiraki and sampling delicious Greek food.

-Already several days into our trip (we arrived in Athens on day 4), we spent the following day relaxing and exploring the area close to “home, which was just behind the Panathenaic, or Olympic, stadium.
+Already several days into our trip (we arrived in Athens on day 4), we spent the following day relaxing and exploring the area close to “home”, our rented apartment that lay just behind the Panathenaic, or Olympic, stadium.
 (In fact we could see into the stadium from our balcony).
 We walked through the stadium and surrounding park, enjoying the shade afforded by the trees and the spray of sprinklers in the sweltering heat.

 By this point, I regretted not signing up for an Athens tour.
 (This would have been a good first day activity.)
 I had found several free walking tours online, but we didn’t plan in advance and upon arrival, chose to simply head out and “wing it.”
 It would have been advantageous to know more about what we were seeing.
 While many sites had placards to identify what was in front of us, I was left curious about the neighborhoods and architecture as well as the history of some public art.